leandroberetta/right-lyrics/documentation/operators/README.md

-# Deploy in production on OpenShift using a Kubernetes Operator
+# Deploy in OpenShift with Operators

 Create the CustomResourceDefinition (this requires cluster admin privileges):